 Amazing SEO Reporting In Excel

-With version 4.0 of the Analytics Edge Google Search connector, you can quickly create SEO analysis reports with tremendous insight potential; way beyond what you can do in Google Search Console itself!
+With Analytics Edge and the connector for Google Search, you can quickly create SEO analysis reports with tremendous insight potential; way beyond what you can do in Google Search Console itself!
+Done in minutes with no formulas or programming !
 More

 Analytics Without Programming